crramirez/jexer/README.md

 Jexer works on both Xterm-like terminals and Swing, and supports images in both Xterm and Swing.
-On Swing, images are true color; on Xterm, images are rendered as sixel, iTerm2, or Jexer images.
+On Swing, images are true color; on Xterm, images are rendered as sixel, iTerm2, or Jexer images, or as Unicode half-block glyphs if none of those are available.
 Jexer can be run inside its own terminal window, with support for all of its features including images and mouse, and of course more terminals.

 Jexer has seen inspiration from several other projects: